Federal Return Calculation

 The Registrar’s Office notifies the Student Financial Services Office and NSLDS to confirm official withdrawal of a student.
 This is usually done once the notice of withdrawal is received, but must be done within 30 days of the official date of withdrawal.

-The withdrawal calculation is completed within the Powerfaids Financial Aid Management System and is completed and processed.
+The withdrawal calculation is completed and processed within the Powerfaids Financial Aid Management System.
 Unearned funds are returned to the programs from which the student received aid during the payment period.
 All unearned aid is return as soon as possible, but no later than 45 days from the determination date of the student withdrawing.
 Once the institution’s required amount and also the unearned (required) amount for the student per the withdrawal calculation is finalized, exit counseling information is sent to the student if necessary.

 If a student earns no hours (0.0 GPA) for a payment period, the Registrar must determine if the GPA was earned or if the student failed to participate throughout the payment period.
 If the GPA is earned, a return to Title IV aid is not required.
 If it is determined the student failed to participate through at least 60 percent of the payment period, Title IV funds must be returned to reflect the portion/percentage of the Title IV funds earned (portion of payment period for which the student participated.)
 The school is responsible for returning any portion of the unearned funds to the appropriate Title IV program within 45 days.